 In 2013 we decided to start paying tribute to Richard Burns, the 2001 World Rally Champion who tragically succumbed to a brain tumour at the young age of just 34, just 5 years after claiming rallying’s highest accolade.
 Our ties with the Richard Burns Foundation continue to grow.

 In 2014 we were awarded the Best British Rally of the year by the British Rally Championship.
 An award that we were incredibly honoured to win.

 In 2015 we were Round 3 of the Mintex MSA British Historic Rally Championship and of the West Wales Rally Spares R.A.C.
 Rally Championship, whilst we waited for the return of the British Rally Championship in 2016.

-For 2017 we have been chosen to be a round of the FIA Celtic Trophy Rally, and as a result, are pleased to have regained our FIA International Rally status.
-We will continue to be a round of the Prestone MSA British Rally Championship, along with being a round of the Mintex MSA British Rally Historic Championship and the Motoscope Northern Historic Rally Championship.
+In 2017 we were chosen to be a round of the FIA Celtic Trophy Rally, and as a result, we’re pleased to regain our FIA International Rally status.
+We continued to be a round of the Prestone MSA British Rally Championship, along with being a round of the Mintex MSA British Rally Historic Championship and the Motoscope Northern Historic Rally Championship.

 In 2018, we decided that costs needed to be reduced for both competitors and for the rally itself.
 As such, we decided to return to a one-day event but ensuring that it remained a challenging event by having 85 miles of stage miles, and all servicing done in the Kielder area.
 We continued to be a round of the FIA Celtic Trophy Rally, the Prestone MSA British Rally Championship, the Fuchs Lubricant MSA British Rally Historic Championship, and the Motoscope Northern Historic Rally Championship.